 First World War - NZ.
 Te Ara - New Zealand.
 Origins The First World War was caused by the destabilisation of the balance of power in Europe due to the rise of Germany.

+Gallipoli.
 New Zealand WWI Photographs.
 Voices Against War · NZ.
 Digital Collection - NZ.
 You are here: Home > Digital Collection > Wars & conflict Heritage Digital Collection Home The Canterbury Aviation (N.Z.)

 Soldiers inside the YMCA library in Beauvois, France.
 Ref: 1/2-013635-G. Courtesy of Alexander Turnbull Library, Wellington, New Zealand.
 Starting Places Use these websites to start your learning journey.
 Anzac Day Collection.
 This documentary gave NZ viewers, for the first time, a Turkish view of the Gallipoli story.

 Produced for TVNZ and Turkish TV, it focuses on four young people, two Turks and two New Zealanders, descended from Gallipoli veterans, as they explore the grim reality of their ancestors’ experience.
 Six Māori Battalion soldiers camped in Italian ruins wait for night to fall.
 In the silence the bros-in-arms distract themselves with jokes before a tohu (sign) brings them back to reality.
 Directed by Oscar-nominated Taika Waititi it won international acclaim: honourable mention at Sundance and a special jury prize at Berlin.
 Auckland War Memorial Museum.
 Archives NZ Service Records.
 The Gallipoli Association.
 Recreating Gallipoli in Minecraft.
 As part of our centenary education programme, Auckland Museum is making use of the popular Minecraft® game to engage students with the events that occurred at Gallipoli in 1915.

 Minecraft® is an award-winning game that encourages creativity and adventure.
 It allows game players to break and place blocks working together to create virtual structures, landscapes, and worlds.
 2014 saw Auckland Museum team up with Media Design School, Alfriston College and some select Minecraft builders to recreate Gallipoli as it was during the First World War.
 They have been creating a reusable learning resource so that Kiwis of all ages can learn more about this important part of our history.
 Referencing collection material student builders have recreated the landscape brick by brick.
-Join our WWI Minecraft world to get the chance to: Gallipoli and the Anzacs - Australia.
-Passchendaele Society.
-BBC History - England.
+Join our WWI Minecraft world to get the chance to: Passchendaele Society.
 The British Library.
 WWI Battlefields.